rishirajbansal/DeploymentSetup-dotCMS/README.md

 To setup SSH key in Jenkins, open:
 Jenkins -> Credentials -> System -> Global credentials (unrestricted)

-Provide unique ID that will be used in Jenkinsfile to identify the SSH account.
+Provide unique ID (DOTCMS_REMOTE_APPLICATION_SERVER) that will be used in Jenkinsfile to identify the SSH account.
 Copy the content from SSH Private key and paste down to the Private Key text box.

 Add SSH Key Credentials as shown in the following screen: